saks28007/encoding/README.md

 **6. Target Encoding :**

-*-Create a DataFrame with both categorical data (Color) and the target variable (Target).*
+*~Create a DataFrame with both categorical data (Color) and the target variable (Target).*

-*-Convert the Target column to integer type.*
+*~Convert the Target column to integer type.*

-*-Use TargetEncoder from category_encoders to encode the Color column based on the target variable.*
+*~Use TargetEncoder from category_encoders to encode the Color column based on the target variable.*

-*-Print the target encoded data for verification.*
+*~Print the target encoded data for verification.*
 ```
 !pip install category_encoders
 import pandas as pd